• Skip to primary navigation

 If you're having trouble molding the filling, then blend some more.
 Or, another option is to add more sweetener.
 For instance, additional honey, maple syrup or 1-2 pitted dates.

-Form the mixture into balls that are about ½ tablespoon in size.
+Form the mixture into balls.
+I made these truffles small (1 rounded teaspoon in size) but you can make them larger if you want.
 Set the balls on a small baking sheet or large plate and freeze for at least 10 minutes to set.

 Next, melt the dark chocolate.
-To do this, place the chocolate in a small sauce pan and melt over low heat on the stove top, stirring frequently.
+Place the chocolate in a small saucepan and melt on low heat over the stove top.
+If your chocolate is super thick, add a little coconut oil to thin it out.
 Once fully melted, remove from heat.

-These truffles are best kept in the fridge.
+These paleo strawberry truffles are best kept in the fridge.
 They will last well up to two weeks.
 For longer storage, keep in the freezer up to one month.

 More Paleo Truffle Recipes